JHKim-snu/jhkim-snu.github.io/index.md

 # Bio

 I am a Ph.D. candidate at the Graduate School of AI, [Seoul National University][1], under the guidance of [Prof. Byoung-Tak Zhang][3].
-My research spans the domains of machine learning, natural language processing, computer vision, and robotics.
-I am dedicated to enabling intelligent agents to comprehend human language, with a focus on grounding of language to perception and action.
+I am currently interested in developing foundation models for generalist robots, grounding of language to perception and action.
-My research objective is to empower agents to autonomously acquire an understanding of the real world with minimal human supervision.
+My research objective is to empower robots to autonomously acquire an understanding of the real world with minimal human supervision.

 Prior to joining integrated Ph.D. in AI, I completed my Bachelor's degree in Electrical and Electronics Engineering at [Yonsei University][5].
 This background has equipped me with a strong foundation in mathematics and engineering.